shotgunsoftware/enterprise-unified-logging/README.md

 All the configuration takes place in the `fluentd/files_docker/fluent.conf` file.

-Further details on configuring `fluentd` is availabe in the [config-file documentation](https://docs.fluentd.org/v1.0/articles/config-file).
+Further details on configuring `fluentd` are availabe in the [config-file documentation](https://docs.fluentd.org/configuration/config-file).

 ## Plugins